 - DO NOT overload generator (per rated capacity), and OPERATE ONLY in an area with adequate cooling ventilation so engine does not overheat.
 Exhaust can be extremely hot.
 Keep muffler at least 7 feet from all combustible objects. - All fuels are flammable.
 Never fuel a running or hot engine.
 Never pump fuel directly into generator at gas station use approved container to transfer fuel.
-Ensure there are no fuel leaks, and keep sources of sparks and flames away. - ALWAYS keep a fire extinguisher rated "ABC" nearby.
+Ensure there are no fuel leaks, and keep sources of sparks and flames away. - Propane hook-ups must be completed by a certified propane technician and comply with all federal and local requirements. - ALWAYS keep a fire extinguisher rated "ABC" nearby.